-The data flow diagram is a type of chart that visualizes the flow of information within a business network.
+A data flow diagram is a chart that visualizes the flow of information within a business network.
 It is primarily used to depict the route that information travels before reaching its destination.
 It is usually confusing to read this type of diagram but is an essential part of any business model.
-The reason is that it helps users and consumers understand the entire process of that specific business that uses this type of diagram.
-This eliminates the chances of misunderstanding between customers and sellers.
+The reason is that it helps users and consumers understand the entire process of that specific business.
+This reduces misunderstandings between businesses and their clients.

 Get to Know Data Flow Diagram